jeremysimons/unchained-ext-to-plugin/readme.md

 ### Method 1: Direct Installation

-1. Download the `ext_to.unchained` file from this repository
+1. Download the `ext.to.unchained` file from this repository
 2. Transfer it to your Android device
 3. Open the file with your file manager
 4. Select "Unchained" as the app to open it with